rux001/Awesome-LLM-Anomaly-OOD-Detection/README.md

 ![Overview of LLMs for Anomaly and OOD Detection](intro.png)

-Detecting anomalies and out-of-distribution (OOD) samples is crucial for maintaining reliable and trustworthy machine learning systems.
-Recently, Large Language Models (LLMs) have gained significant attention in natural language processing due to their excellence in language comprehension and summarization.
-With advancements in multimodal understanding, LLMs can be broadly applied for anomaly and OOD detection, particularly with a focus on vision data.
-Integrating LLMs for these tasks has transformed traditional approaches, leveraging their potential across various data modalities and datasets.
-This survey systematically reviews recent works applying LLMs to anomaly and OOD detection, categorizing them based on the role of LLMs: Detection, Enhancement, and Explanation, while highlighting potential avenues for future research.
+Detecting anomalies or out-of-distribution (OOD) samples is critical for maintaining the reliability and trustworthiness of machine learning systems.
+Recently, Large Language Models (LLMs) have demonstrated their effectiveness not only in natural language processing but also in broader applications due to their advanced comprehension and generative capabilities.
+The integration of LLMs into anomaly and OOD detection marks a significant shift from the traditional paradigm in the field.
+This survey focuses on the problem of anomaly and OOD detection under the context of LLMs.
+We propose a new taxonomy to categorize existing approaches into three classes based on the role played by LLMs.
+Following our proposed taxonomy, we further discuss the related work under each of the categories and finally discuss potential challenges and directions for future research in this field.
 ## Taxonomy

 ### LLMs for Augmentation